kelnos/slox/README.md

   method, instead of `class` as suggested.
 Using `fun` just seems more natural to me, and also leaves open the possibility of using `class` inside a class body to support inner classes.
+* Classes support 'getters' (property access that runs a block of code).
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.